MMunibas/MDCM/README.md

 * -atom: define index of atom to be fitted (corresponds to ordering in cube files).
 Fitting atoms separately allows efficient parallelization of the fitting process.
 * -ntry: set number of complete fitting runs.
 As the fitting code involves making random "mutations" to existing populations of candidate solutions, better results may be obtained by repeating the fitting process a few times and selecting the best result
 * -onlymultipoles: state that we want to fit multipole moments only in this step and not atomic charges
+* -v: verbose output

+**Fragment charge fitting:**
+`pcubefit.x -greedy $MTPFILE -esp $PCUBE -dens $DCUBE -ncmin $MINCHG -ncmax $MAXCHG -atom $ATOMLIST -nacmax $MAXCHG -ntry $NTRY -v > $OUTFILE`

+Options:
+* -greedy:  use "greedy" fitting algorithm in differential evolution fitting (recommended), and define $MTPFILE containing fitted atomic multipoles
+* -esp: define Gaussian cube file "$PCUBE" containing the molecular electrostatic potential
+* -dens: define Gaussian cube file "$DCUBE" containing the molecular electron density
+* -nacmax: the highest number of charges per atom used during atom fitting in the previous step
+* -ncmin: define lowest number of charges to fit for this fragment
+* -ncmax: define highest number of charges to fit for this fragment
+* -atom: define a comma-separated list of atom indices to be fitted without spaces (indices correspond to atom ordering in cube files).
+Fitting fragments allows efficient fitting of models with too many charges to fit efficiently all at once
+* -ntry: set number of complete fitting runs.
+As the fitting code involves making random "mutations" to existing populations of candidate solutions, better results may be obtained by repeating the fitting process a few times and selecting the best result
+* -v: verbose output

+**Molecular MDCM refinement**
+`pcubefit.x -xyz $INITIALXYZ $MTPFILE -esp $PCUBE -dens $DCUBE -nacmax $MAXATMCHG -ntry $NTRY -v > $OUTFILE`

+Options:
+* -xyz: defines the file containing the molecular charge model to be refined (usually the charge model created by combining fitted fragment models), and the file containing the fitted atomic multipoles
+* -esp: define Gaussian cube file "$PCUBE" containing the molecular electrostatic potential
+* -dens: define Gaussian cube file "$DCUBE" containing the molecular electron density
+* -nacmax: the highest number of charges per atom used during atom fitting in the atomic charge fitting step
+* -ntry: set number of complete fitting runs.
+As the fitting code involves making random "mutations" to existing populations of candidate solutions, better results may be obtained by repeating the fitting process a few times and selecting the best result
+* -v: verbose output